 Push information from a third party app into a custom field in Pingboard.

 Create Slack slash commands to access data in Pingboard quickly from your chat client.

-If you're on a Company plan, you already have access to our API – you can find and access it on the API section of the Add-Ons page in the web app (Admin > Add-Ons > API).
+If you're on a Pro plan, you already have access to our API – you can find and access it on the API section of the Add-Ons page in the web app (Admin > Add-Ons > API).

 You'll also find our API documentation on that page.
 Your tech team will need that documentation in order to use the API to build connections.
 You can also access that documentation here: Pingboard API Documentation

 To start building an API integration for your Pingboard account, you'll need:

 - Admin status in both Pingboard and the app or site that you're trying to establish a connection to on the API.

 - A Service Account for each connection you build on the API – you can create Service Accounts on the API page in Pingboard by clicking Manage Service Accounts, then New Service Account.